subiabre/phpmetro/README.md

 $ ./vendor/bin/phpmetro run
 ```

-Your Tests results should start appearing on your console screen nested by Analysis class (assuming you configured your `phpmetro.xml` file properly).
+Your Tests results should start appearing on your console screen.

 ![PHPMetro on console](https://user-images.githubusercontent.com/61125897/85226898-24ceda80-b3da-11ea-892f-72c6d84e8a2e.png)

 >You can check more usage examples inside `tests/Self` folder.
+Which is the self analysis suite described in `tests/phpmetro.xml`.

 ## Support
 You can support this project by contributing to open issues or creating pull requests to improve/fix existing code.
 Contributors are welcome.